News

 India overtakes China

-For over a decade, China has led the international student market across every major destination, sending hundreds of thousands of students to countries like the US, the UK, and Australia every year.
-However, as of 2023, China no longer holds its position as the #1 source of international students.
+China has traditionally led the international student market across every major destination, sending hundreds of thousands of students to countries like the US, the UK, and Australia every year.
+However, as of 2025, it is no longer necessarily the #1 source of international students.

-However, despite India and China’s domination of the global education market, many other countries show a rapidly growing potential for international recruiters.
+However, despite India and China remaining the dominant forces in the global education market, many other countries show a rapidly growing potential for international recruiters.

 Nigeria

-Nigeria is often cited as the fastest-growing market in international education, with some experts equating it to India regarding offers made to students.
+In recent years Nigeria has often been cited as the fastest-growing market in international education, with some experts equating it to India regarding offers made to students.

-According to the 2023 report by Erudera, Nigeria is the third country with the most international students in the UK, with a total of 44,195 students, only ranking behind China and India.
-The number marks a 107.4% increase from 21,305 Nigerian students during the 2021/22 academic year.
+According to the most recent publication about outbound students from the UNESCO Institute for Statistics (UIS), Nigeria is the country with the 3rd most international students globally, with a total of 146,286 outbound students, ranking behind only China and India.

-Access data from our survey of 23,800 prospective students in our
+Access data from our survey of 42,000 prospective students across 150+ countries in our

-The Canadian Bureau for International Education reported an impressive 112% growth in incoming Filipino students in 2022, amounting to 32,455 students, who made up 4% of all incoming international students that year.
-These numbers put the Philippines as the third most common country of origin in Canadian education, only falling behind the world-leading Chinese and Indian markets.
+In 2022, the Canadian Bureau for International Education reported an impressive 112% growth in incoming Filipino, amounting to 4% of all incoming international students that year.
+That second figure remains true in their most recent data publication and places the Philippines as the 4th most common country of origin in Canadian education, only falling behind the world-leading Chinese, Indian and Nigerian markets.

 Other Emerging Markets

-Several other emerging markets in Asia, Latin America, and Africa have significantly grown in the number of students studying abroad.
+Several other emerging markets in Africa and Latin America have significantly grown in the number of students studying abroad.

 Power in strategic collaborations